ryanelson1996/VSS_2023_Poster_Supplement/model_1_multi-view_simultaneious_entry.md

 Below I will first show you an example of a reconstruction made using this model, and then further down you can see a video showing what some of the components look like.

+Click [here](https://ryanelson1996.github.io/VSS_2023_Poster_Supplement/model_1_construction.html) for details on how the model was constructed and [here](https://ryanelson1996.github.io/VSS_2023_Poster_Supplement/model_1_reconstructing_frames.html) to see how the frames were reconstructed.

 ## Reconstructions

 The video below shows some example reconstructions.
 The top row is the actual frames.
 The second row down is the reconstructions made when we project in all 5 views together.
 In this particular model, this gives us a baseline of what we can actually acheive.
 The subsequent rows shows the reconstructions made by projecting in just the view bounded by the red box.
 In the following video, scaling has been applied to make accurate reconstructions.
-To learn more about the scaling, click here.
+To learn more about the scaling, click the link above that shows you how the frames were reconstructed.

 <video src="https://user-images.githubusercontent.com/58479570/233998081-07c729e8-9ec0-4431-9193-f0ad4ff041ab.mp4" controls="controls" style="max-width: 730px;">
 </video>